GitLiveApp/kgit/README.md

-# Java Git
+# Kotlin Git

-An implementation of the Git version control system in pure Java.
+An fork of the JGit project translated to Kotlin.

 This project is licensed under the __EDL__ (Eclipse Distribution License).

-JGit can be imported straight into Eclipse and built and tested from there.
+KGit can be imported straight into IntelliJ and built and tested from there.
 It can be built from the command line using [Maven](https://maven.apache.org/) or [Bazel](https://bazel.build/).
 The CI builds use Maven and run on [Jenkins](https://ci.eclipse.org/jgit/).